If you’re wondering how to select your home’s new flooring, simply answer these 6 questions:

 Why Bamboo Floors Are a Great Option for Most Homeowners

 Bamboo flooring is a great option for nearly every room in your home.
-It offers the same warmth and beauty of traditional hardwood floors but at a fraction of the price, and its beauty lends itself to many different décor styles.
+It offers the same warmth and beauty of traditional hardwood floors but , and its beauty lends itself to many different décor styles.
 But there are even more reasons why you should consider installing bamboo floors:

 Bamboo is Extremely Durable

 You may be surprised to hear this, but mature bamboo is actually harder than both maple and red oak.
 It’s also incredibly resistant to things like moisture and denting because bamboo is actually a tropical grass not a hard wood.
 This means less stains and warping.
 With regular care and maintenance, your bamboo floors can last 25 years.

 Bamboo is One of the Greenest Building Materials on the Market Today

 When it comes to being environmentally friendly – you really can’t beat bamboo flooring.
 First, bamboo floors have extremely low levels of formaldehyde and other harmful chemicals that are typically used to make some of the engineered flooring on the market.
 Of course, not all bamboo floor manufacturers are equal so do your homework and make sure you buy your floors from a reputable dealer.